-Health Services offers traditional and hot stone massage therapy with licensed massage therapists to current UNH students and USNH faculty and staff.
+Health and Wellness offers traditional and hot stone massage therapy with licensed massage therapists to current UNH students and USNH faculty and staff.

 Meditation is an experience of relaxing the body, quieting the mind, and awakening the spirit.
-Health Services has lots or resources about meditation in its health library.
+Health and Wellness has lots or resources about meditation in its health library.
 You can also attend a drop-in meditation session, make an appointment for a meditation session, or download meditation tracks from the website.

 The StressEraser is a small portable FDA regulated biofeedback device, about the size of a deck of cards, used by many people to mitigate stress by activating the relaxation response.
 Guiding the user through a series of simple breathing exercises, relaxation can occur within 15 minutes, calming the mind and relaxing the body.
 UNH/USNH provides workshops to teach employees how to benefit from the StressEraser device.